1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 	- Tertiary sector: Personal and business services
 	- Quaternary Sector: knowledge part of the economy
 		- ex: I.T., R&D

-**Chain of Production**
+#### Chain of Production
-	- product may pass through sectors of industry this is called chain of production, each stage *adds value* **IPO**:Initial public offering.
+- product may pass through sectors of industry this is called chain of production, each stage *adds value*

-**Businesses growth**
+#### IPO: Initial public offering.

+#### Businesses growth
 - Internal growth(organic growth): were a firm expands by purchasing equipment and land
 - External Growth: two or more firms join together to form a larger enterprise
-		- Integration: the merger of two or more firms or the takeover of one company by another **Integration**
+		- Integration: the merger of two or more firms or the takeover of one company by another

+#### Integration
 - Horizontal Integration: when a merger results in more of the same activity
 - Vertical Integration: when a merger takes on different stages of production
 		- Backward Vertical Integration: Earlier in the chain of production
  		- Forward Vertical Integration: Later in the chain of production **Changes Economic Structure**